 In Part One of this series, I outlined the basic premise of organizational socialization (OS), briefly describing some of the sub-theories associated with the practice.

-Now, I’ll expand on those concepts, detailing how HR teams make them an active part of the onboarding process.
-As noted in the previous post, the key principles associated with OS are social exchange theory, the need to belong, social identity theory and uncertainty reduction theory.
+Now, I’ll expand on those concepts, detailing how HR teams make them an active part of the onboarding process, the key principles associated with OS are social exchange theory, the need to belong, social identity theory and uncertainty reduction theory.

 Before describing how to transform these methods into practices, we must enter the discussion with the chief objective in mind: turning new hires into valued, active participants in day-to-day operations.